-Joe Conner Jr. is entering his eighth season on the Bucknell men's lacrosse staff in 2016-17, his sixth in the No. 1 assistant position, and his first as associate head coach.
-Conner serves as Bucknell's offensive coordinator and recruiting coordinator.
+Associate head coach Joe Conner enters his 10th season on the Bucknell men's lacrosse staff in 2019.
+Conner, who joined the staff in 2009, is in his eighth year in the first assistant position and his third as associate head coach.
+He also serves as offensive coordinator and recruiting coordinator.

 In 2016, Conner oversaw an offense that averaged better than 11 goals per game, as the Bison finished 10-5.
 Bucknell ranked second in the Patriot League and 20th nationally in goals per game, led by a 60-point scorer in sophomore attackman Will Sands.

 Conner was the assistant lacrosse coach at Mount St. Mary’s for two years before coming to Bucknell.
 At Mount St. Mary’s, Conner helped coach the Mount to a 5-3 conference record and a No. 2 seed in the MAAC playoffs, the Mount’s first conference playoff appearance in two years.
-He served as recruiting coordinator, and in his final season with The Mount he coached the defense, helping them to a No. 9 national ranking in goals allowed.
+He also served as recruiting coordinator, and, in his final season, coached the defense, helping them achieve a No. 9 national ranking in goals allowed.

-Conner is a 2007 graduate of Mount St. Mary’s and received his M.B.A. degree with a management concentration from The Mount as well in May of 2009.
+Conner is a 2007 graduate of Mount St. Mary’s and received his M.B.A. degree with a management concentration from his alma mater in 2009.
 During the summer of 2009, Conner worked at Wells Fargo Financial as a Credit Manager before being hired by Bucknell in September of 2009.
 As a student-athlete, he played at Binghamton University for three years before transferring to Mount St. Mary’s to finish his playing career and pursue his coaching career.
-He was a midfielder at Binghamton and then was moved to attack when he transferred to Mount St. Mary’s.
+He was a midfielder at Binghamton and transitioned to attack when he transferred to Mount St. Mary’s.

 A native of Ijamsville, Md., he played both lacrosse and football at Urbana High School.
-He was a high school All-American in lacrosse and started at quarterback on a record-setting football team that won four straight state championships and carried a 50-game winning streak.
-He currently holds the Frederick County Maryland high school touchdown pass record with 28 in a single season.
+He was a high school All-American in lacrosse and started at quarterback on a record-setting football team that won four-straight state championships and carried a 50-game winning streak.
+He currently holds Frederick County's single-season touchdown passes record with 28.